 The best time to remodel is, of course, going to change depending on the project you are planning.
 In most cases, it is a good idea to have your project take place a month or two before or after everyone else will be calling for the same project.

 There are times that are better than others for different phases of jobs, as well as for cost-savings — although the two don’t necessarily coincide.
-With that in mind, we can offer suggestions about the “ideal” guidelines to help keep your remodeling project on track from a cost and timing standpoint.
+With that in mind, we can offer suggestions about the “ideal” guidelines to help keep your remodelling project on track from a cost and timing standpoint.

 Based on our experience in the Calgary area where there are notable changes in the seasons, the ideal time for work outside is early fall or late spring and summer.
 Of course, that window of time when the weather is dry and between 15 and 30 degrees is very small, so if we want to work year-round, we need to look at other timing advantages.

-Remodeling January through early March
+Remodelling January through early March

 Despite the thought of working outside in the cold winter months, this is actually a good time to start an addition.
 Frozen ground and dry air are better for digging foundations and pouring concrete footers than muddy ground and humidity.